|

-Dean Yannis Yortsos
+Dean Yannis C. Yortsos

 THE CHALLENGES OF OUR TIMES

-At a rather unsuspecting time, a mere one year ago, the National Academy of Engineering (NAE) articulated 14 engineering grand challenges.
 While financial clouds were still very far in the horizon, these challenges were centered on one key element, societal needs.
 When the clouds brought the devastating global financial storm in the Fall of 2008, societal needs moved from a somewhat abstract subtext to a brutal reality.

 With an ever accelerating faith in the power of technology and science, our community has eagerly looked to providing solutions to these complex problems.
 The bio-nano-info revolution of the last two decades has ushered in unprecedented new tools we can use.
 And the advances in information technology and computer science have empowered the ability of engineering to confront issues at levels unthinkable even a decade ago: To engineer incredible new devices, materials and processes – and in the process, dramatically change the scope of the discipline.

-The new canvas on which engineers now paint is one that I can characterize as
+The new canvas on which engineers now paint is one that I can characterize as:

 Engineering + {subject}